 Landscape & Environment

 Notably one of the nation’s most beautiful and exotic landscapes, Quintana Roo is famous for its ecosystems that include coral reefs, jungle, mangrove forests, savanna lands, and tropical forests.
 The beaches draw many tourists to the region, but the state’s interior lands also lure many eco-tourists, history lovers, and adventurers.
 While exploring the lands of the state, visitors are likely to come across rare and brilliant birds as well as monkeys, snakes, deer, and alligators.
-Quintana Roo’s waters are famous for their manatees.
+Quintana Roo’s waters are famous for their manatees and whale sharks.

 Most tourists visiting Quintana Roo head for the coastal resort town of Cancun or the exotic island of Cozumel.
 The sites and towns of the Riviera Maya and Costa Maya also draw many tourists.
 These destinations are famous for their resorts, luxury hotels, spas, vibrant nightlife, and a plethora of recreational activities.
 Snorkeling, scuba, swimming, and all manner of water sports are popular among vacationers.
 Eco-tourism, exploring the natural wonders of the regions, is also popular around Cancun and Cozumel.
 The capital draws visitors with its various cultural attractions as well.
 The seaside town of Playa del Carmen is renowned for its beaches; once a simple fishing village that ferried travelers to Cozumel, Playa del Carmen now boasts luxury and boutique hotels and well-known restaurants like Hard Rock Café and Cheesecake Factory.
 Moreover, Playa del Carmen is also home to the first international House of Blues.

+There are archaeological sites scattered all around Mexico.
+Each of them is just as unique as the history behind them.
 Recent digs around the Riviera Maya have produced evidence that this remote area was once quite important to the Mayans for connecting coastal and inland regions.
 Many vacationers often devote at least part of their time in Quintana Roo to visiting notable Mayan sites such as Punta Sure, Coba, Muyil, Chacchoben, and Tulum.
 Mayan pre-Columbian ruins of San Gervasio were an important Mayan pilgrimage site that continues to draw many visitors today.
 Cancun’s Archaeological Museum is a great venue to view the relics and artifacts of the region’s bygone eras.

 While the major tourist towns are rich with cultural attractions, venues that celebrate arts, crafts, and culture can be found in many towns around the state.
 The capital city of Chetumal is famous for its Museum of Mayan Culture.
 Cancun’s National Institute of Anthropology and History is one of the nation’s most notable museums.
 The city of Cancun also has an exciting underwater museum in the works that will be situated in the waters of the Yucatan’s National Marine Park; the underwater museum will feature sculptural installations located within the reefs.
 Shopping is extremely popular in both Cancun and Playa del Carmen.